All articles

 5. Google Translate — for everything else: quick lookups, non-French languages, translating your own text.

-Start with Apprendr — translate any French text free and get grammar, vocabulary, and audio in one click.
+Start with Apprendr — turn any French text into a lesson with grammar, vocabulary, audio, generated practice, and review.